octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.4.0 - 2024-08-14 =
+* Added the ability sort and paginate logs
+* Display number of properties included in an export in the logs
+* Import floor_area from Street
+* Don't import price qualifier from Street if it's the string 'None'
+* Correct more than 10 features breaking RTDF exports
+* Get overseas RTDF exports working
+* Only import active properties in Pixxi format
+* Update Property Finder name to include 'PF Expert'
+* Add number of active properties to exports table as new column with direct link to view these properties
+* Add new ability to push all properties to realtime exports

 = 2.3.2 - 2024-08-05 =
 * Added support for importing from Reapit Foundations